Temples in Flames Tour

-Temples in Flames Tour was a concert tour by Bob Dylan.
+The Temples in Flames Tour was a concert tour by Bob Dylan.
 He was supported on the tour by Tom Petty and the Heartbreakers.
 The tour started with two concerts in Israel and covered various European countries, culminating in four concerts at Wembley Arena in London, England.

 Roger McGuinn was the opening act for this tour (who was also supported by Tom Petty and the Heartbreakers).

-This was the last time that Dylan toured with Tom Petty and the last tour before beginning the Never Ending Tour.
+This was the last time that Dylan toured with Petty, and the last tour before he began the Never Ending Tour.
 Dylan and Petty briefly united in Holmdel, New Jersey in the summer of 2003.
+Dylan would also reunite with Mike Campbell and Benmont Tench of the Heartbreakers at Farm Aid, on September 23, 2023.